dharanijayakanthan/inkoop.github.io/use-gemfile-in-ruby-application.markdown

 ---
 layout: blog
-title: Inkoop | Ruby on Rails Developer Consultancy Requirement Bangalore
+title: Inkoop | How to Manage Gems in Ruby applications using Gemfile
-description: Request a quote on your Ruby on Rails Project
+description: How to Manage Gems in Ruby applications using Gemfile
+url: use-gemfile-in-ruby-application
+identifier: blog-use-gemfile-in-ruby-application
 ---

 # How to manage gems in ruby application using Gemfile